Recording a Debrief

 Who this is for

-- Instructors recording post-flight debriefs with students
+- Instructors recording post-lesson debriefs with students

 Before you begin